Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: Conclusions and perspectives

 \section{Conclusions and perspectives}

 We propose a general non-linear electrodynamics coupled to a scalar axion to which we adjoin the Carrol-Field-Jackiw (CFJ) term.
-We expand the Lagrangian of the model around a uniform electromagnetic background field up to second order in the photon field.
+We expand the Lagrangian of the model around a uniform electromagnetic background field up to second order in the photon propagation field.
 The CFJ term introduces a background $4$-vector $v^{\mu}=(v^{0},{\bf v})$, that consequently, breaks the Lorentz symmetry in the theory.
-The case with only an uniform magnetic background field $({\bf B})$ is analyzed where the properties of the wave propagation are discussed.
+The case with only a uniform magnetic background field $({\bf B})$ is analyzed, where the properties of the wave propagation are discussed.
 Thereby, we calculate the dispersion relations of the model for a space-like $(v^{0}=0)$ CFJ term.
 The wave propagation is affected by three vectors ${\bf B}$, ${\bf k}$ (wave vector) and ${\bf v}$.
 The dispersion relations are obtained for two cases : (a) when ${\bf B}$, ${\bf k}$ and ${\bf v}$ are perpendicular among themselves, (b) when ${\bf v}$ is perpendicular to ${\bf B}$ and ${\bf k}$, but ${\bf B}$ and ${\bf k}$ are parallel vectors.
-These results allow us to defined the refractive index of this medium, and posteriorly, we discuss the birefringence phenomena under these conditions.
-Since there are three different solutions for the dispersion relations, we discuss the possible cases of birefringence, in the a variation of the refractive index in the medium is $\Delta n_{ij}$, with $i,j=1,2,3$.
-We apply the birefringence results for three cases of non-linear ED well known in the literature : Euler-Heisenberg, Born-Infeld, and the ModMax ED.
-When the non-linearity is null, the birefringence effect emerges due to the axion coupling with the magnetic background.
+These results allow us to defined the refractive index of this medium, and posteriorly, we discuss the birefringence phenomenon under these conditions.
+Since there are three different solutions for the dispersion relations, we discuss the possible cases of birefringence, where the variation of the refractive index in the medium is $\Delta n_{ij}=n_{i\parallel}-n_{i\perp}$, with $i,j=1,2,3$.
+We apply the birefringence results for three cases of well-known non-linear ED in the literature : Euler-Heisenberg, Born-Infeld, and the ModMax ED.
+When the non-linearity is null, the birefringence effect emerges due to the axion coupling constant and the presence of the magnetic background.
 In some situations, when the magnetic field is turned off, the birefringence is due to the CFJ parameter, the axion mass and the parameter of the non-linear ED.
-One of the solutions of Euler-Heisenberg ED exhibits the birefringence result $\Delta n_{11}^{(EH)}/B^2 \simeq 69.4\times 10^{-24} \, \mbox{T}^{-2}$, that is compatible with the PVLAS-FE experiment for vacuum magnetic birefringence, {\it i. e.}, $\Delta n_{PVLAS-FE}/B^2=(19\pm 27) \times 10^{-24}\,\mbox{T}^{-2}$.
-The third solution (\ref{Deltan3EH}) shows the birefringence positive as function of the magnetic background field.
-In the case of the Born-Infeld ED, one of solutions for the birefringence yields $|\Delta n_{11}^{(BI)}|/B^2\simeq3.2 \times 10^{-24}\,\mbox{T}^{-2}$, when the Born-Infeld parameter is bounded by the finite electron self-energy.
-This numeric value is of the same order of the PVLAS-FE experiment result.
-In the case of the ModMax ED, the birefringence of $\Delta n_{33}^{(MM)}$ assumes negative values depending on the magnetic background field.
-When the solutions of $\Delta n_{ij}$, for $i \neq j$, are analyzed, the CFJ spatial-parameter $(v)$ plays a fundamental rule in the case of $\Delta n_{21}^{(MM)}$, in the ModMax ED.
-In the range of $v > e^{\gamma} \, m$, where $m$ is the axion mass, and $\gamma$ is the ModMax parameter, the birefringence emerges thanks to the $v$-parameter.